Skip to content

 Jessica Stewart

-Bella wrote episode 7 of SEX EDUCATION season 4 for Netflix.
-She currently has TV projects in development with the BBC, NBCUniversal and Studio Lambert.
-She was one of 11 writers selected for the BBC TV Drama Writers Programme 2020, during which she worked with Firebird Pictures on a script commission for an original drama from the BBC.
-Since then, Bella has worked with a range of production companies, including Bad Wolf, The Ink Factory, The Forge, Sid Gentle Films, Happy Prince, Two Rivers Media and Mam Tor Productions.
-She’s also worked in audio drama, after being invited to write an episode of The People Outside, a fiction podcast in which she also performed.
-As a brown, bisexual woman and mother, and the daughter of a Black, disabled, lesbian, Bella is especially drawn to stories that centre dramatically rich characters that have traditionally been marginalised.
+For television, Bella wrote an episode of Sex Education Season 4 for Netflix, and has projects in development with the BBC, NBCUniversal and Studio Lambert.
+She was selected for the BBC TV Drama Writers’ Programme 2020, during which she developed an original drama with Firebird Pictures for the BBC.
+Since then, she has worked with a range of leading production companies including Bad Wolf, The Ink Factory, The Forge, Sid Gentle Films, Happy Prince, Two Rivers Media and Mam Tor Productions.
+She has also written and performed in audio, writing an episode of the fiction podcast The People Outside.

 Menu